One-Frame Calibration with Siamese Network in Facial Action Unit Recognition

 \section{Introduction}

 Facial expression analysis is important for understanding human emotions and behaviors across various fields, including human-computer interaction, psychology, and security.
-The Facial Action Coding System (FACS) is a comprehensive system for describing human facial movement developed by \citet{ekman1978facial}, widely recognized and extensively used in facial expression analysis for its ability to describe facial movement objectively and systematically.
-It breaks down facial expressions into individual components of muscle movement, called action units (AUs). \Cref{tab:AUs} introduces the primary AUs analyzed in this paper.
+The Facial Action Coding System (FACS) is a comprehensive system for describing human facial movement developed by Ekman and Friesen \cite{ekman1978facial}, widely recognized and extensively used in facial expression analysis for its ability to describe facial movement objectively and systematically.
+It breaks down facial expressions into individual components of muscle movement, called action units (AUs).

 As manual AU coding is expensive and time-consuming, automatic AU recognition is used widely in facial expression analysis.
 Most existing AU recognition systems aim for cross-participant non-calibrated generalization (NCG) to unseen faces \cite{baltruvsaitis2016openface,zhao2016deep,shao2018deep,fan2020facial,liu2023multi,yuan2024auformer}, where individual images/frames of the faces are fed into the trained model as input for AU recognition.
 However, due to the diversity of facial attributes across different identities, accurately inferring AU activation from single images of an unseen face is sometimes infeasible, even for human experts---it is crucial to first understand how the face appears in its neutral expression, or significant bias may be incurred.
 In the official FACS manual \cite{ekman2002facial}, the importance of taking the face's neutral appearance into account as the baseline is repeatedly emphasized for human scoring of various AUs.
 Firstly, without understanding the neutral appearance, permanent facial features (e.g. wrinkles, bulges, pouches) may be misidentified as evidence for AU activation.
-Secondly, scoring of many AUs is dependent upon the neutral appearance: for example, scoring of AU5 (upper lid raiser) is dependent upon whether the iris shows entirely in the neutral face or is partially covered; scoring of AU15 (lip corner depressor) is dependent upon whether the lip line is straight, slightly up, or slightly down in neutral.
+Secondly, scoring of many AUs is dependent upon the neutral appearance: for example, scoring of AU5 (upper lid raiser) is dependent upon whether the iris shows entirely in the neutral face or is partially covered.